MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## Devices insight

 The **Devices** insight shows you a breakdown by architecture (32-bit versus 64-bit) of Office installed on devices in your organization.
 To see more information about your devices, choose **Show all devices**.
 From there, you can select any device in the table to show a flyout with additional information about that specific device.
-THe main device table can be filtered by clicking on each column header.
+The main device table can be filtered by clicking on each column header.
 You can also export the full list of devices from this view.

 The flyout for a specific device shows the following information: